Checkout Optimization

 When there’s a litany of happy customers talking about how great a product is, consumers are much more likely to buy it.
 In fact, 79% of consumers trust online reviews as much as personal recommendations.

-By allowing customers to leave reviews on your eCommerce store, retailers can build social proof that their brand is reliable and convenient to purchase from.
+By allowing customers to leave reviews on your ecommerce store, retailers can build social proof that their brand is reliable and convenient to purchase from.

-6. Offer a Guest Checkout Option
+6. Offer a guest checkout option

 Forcing customers to provide you with information before they can progress to the checkout adds friction to the shopping experience.
-Baymnard’s research shows that “the site wanted me to create an account” was the second-biggest reason for cart abandonment.
+Baymard’s research shows that “the site wanted me to create an account” was the second-biggest reason for cart abandonment.

 While getting customers to provide this information is useful for retargeting purposes, this needs to be weighed against a possible increase in your cart abandonment rate.